 This report shows the license SKUs required for each user based on their current access, this report can be found at System Administration -> Inquiries -> License Reports.

-The View Permissions report now shows the new licensing requirements, this report can be found in System Administration -> Security -> Security Configuration -> Selecting a role/duty/privilege -> View Permissions.
+The View Permissions report now shows the licensing requirements for each role, duty, and privilege in the system.
+This report can be found in System Administration -> Security -> Security Configuration -> Selecting a role/duty/privilege -> View Permissions:

-Also when assigning roles to a user, the License required for that role is shown in the Assign Role to User form:
+When assigning roles to a user, the license required for that role is shown in the Assign Role to User form:

 Resources